campuscode/rails-guides-pt-BR/source/form_helpers.md

 #### The `fields_for` Helper

-You can create a similar binding without actually creating `<form>` tags with the [`fields_for`](https://api.rubyonrails.org/classes/ActionView/Helpers/FormBuilder.html#method-i-fields_for) helper.
-This is useful for editing additional model objects with the same form.
-For example, if you had a `Person` model with an associated `ContactDetail` model, you could create a form for creating both like so:
+The [`fields_for`][] helper creates a similar binding but without rendering a `<form>` tag.
+This can be used to render fields for additional model objects within the same form.
+For example, if you had a `Person` model with an associated `ContactDetail` model, you could create a single form for both like
+so:

 ```erb
 <%= form_with model: @person do |person_form| %>